 More Reading: Best Online Stores for Baby Clothing

-Breastfeeding is free.
+When thinking about how much does a baby cost – take into account that breastfeeding is free, if you can do it (if you can’t – that’s okay too!).
 It’s also very convenient.
 If you have any troubles, consider these two points and get as much advice as you can to help you to continue.
 If you can’t breastfeed, don’t beat yourself up, all that matters is that your baby is fed, not how.

 Finding the ‘right’ formula and bottle can be tricky as there are quite a few different ones on offer and it’s pretty daunting to stand in front of a wall of cans and teats trying to choose for the first time.
-Go with a basic one that suits a newborn, if your baby hasn’t any specific medical requirements, formula should only cost $16 – $20 a can.
-Pick a bottle and teat combo that is a close to breastfeeding one.
+Go with a basic one that suits a newborn, if your baby hasn’t any specific medical requirements, baby formula should only cost $16 – $25 a can depending on the brand you choose.
+Pick a bottle and teat combo that is close to breastfeeding one.